Arish-26/CODSOFT/README.md

 Features

-Takes number of subjects as input
+Takes number of subjects as input,
-Accepts marks for each subject
+Accepts marks for each subject,
-Calculates total and average percentage
+Calculates total and average percentage,
 Displays grade based on performance.

 Grade Criteria